 Homeowners’ Association News

-We hope that you have been able to enjoy the use of our pathways this winter.
-Taking a walk in the fresh air and sunshine while enjoying the beautiful views on offer lifts one’s spirits and is definitely a highlight of our community!
-As the winter season enters its final months, the NDHA’s main activity continues to be snow clearing of the community walkways.
+Happy March to all!
+Spring is just around the corner and as the winter season enters its final months, the NDHA’s main activity continues to be snow clearing of the community walkways.
 Crews have been out to clean up lost brush bristles, and this will ramp up as the snow recedes.
 We endeavor to make our paths and sidewalks as safe as possible, but Mother Nature gives us all manner of weather and temperatures at this time of the year and ice can form unexpectedly.
 Please be vigilant when walking outside.
 Use caution and do not hesitate to contact us if you find an area that needs attention.

 Black Knot Tree Fungus – Please Prune It Out!
 If you look at your trees right now and you see a dark, lumpy mass clinging to any of the branches, you probably have a tree infested with Black Knot Fungus.
 Black Knot is endemic to Calgary and spreads via spores from within the lumpy mass.
 This fungus affects Mayday, Chokecherry (including Schubert’s) and other stone fruit trees.
 For the survival of your infected tree, it is recommended to prune it out while the tree is dormant (no leaves) and the mass is easy to see.
 Specific procedures must be followed when pruning to reduce further contamination.